PGSafarik/Morfeus/README.md

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
 Actual version: 0.3.1 ALFA

-Other plans for the future
+Other plans for the future:
 * Create user manual
 * Enable context merging from different control files
 * Environment Variables